da-cali/linux-x1-tablet/README.md

   ```
   sudo update-grub
   ```
+* If the line "Found custom ACPI table: /boot/dsdt.aml" does not show up, update grub again.

-Reboot the machine and check that the patch is working by entering "cat /sys/power/mem_sleep" in the command line and confirming the ouput is "s2idle [deep]" (with the brackets around "deep").
+14. Reboot the machine and confirm that the patch is working by entering "cat /sys/power/mem_sleep" in the command line and check that the ouput is "s2idle [deep]" (with the brackets around "deep").

 ### Trackpoint and trackpad buttons